A Complete List of Pro Makeup Discounts

 If you haven’t heard about Motives Cosmetics, they actually use dozens of manufacturers to build the best collection and brand it under one brand.
 And it’s NOT found in stores and ONLY online through a Motives Cosmetics website.

-If you want to apply for a Pro Artist account, Click here and fill out the application, and don’t forget to put my name down as the referrer so I can help guide you along the way!
+If you want to apply for a Pro Artist account, Click here and fill out the application, & email to email@example.com.
+Don’t forget to put my name down as the referrer so I can help guide you along the way!

 Pro makeup Artist Discounts

 Let’s dive into the others.
 Below you will find a list of many that offers discounts.
 Some are free programs, but if they do have a cost you will find that next to the name of the brand.
 You can click on the brand name to go directly to the website to apply.

 Most reserve the right to cancel any order at any time, if they have any suspicion of their products being resold.
 I did also list some maximums I saw in my research, however, if I didn’t list anything, they could still very well have one.
 Most also don’t give a discount on newly released items as well as sale items.

 What will you need to qualify?
 Each company is different but overall here are some of the most common requirements:

 – Makeup artist license

 – Composite card

 – Editorial page including name credit (highlight your name)

 – Crew call list on production company letterhead (highlight your name)